 Healthcare, like so many other fields, can be a pressure cooker environment.
 Every task or intervention seems to come with a sense of urgency.
 The patients are sick and treatments are complex.
 It can be overwhelming and as more things pile up on our ‘to-do lists’, our patience wears thin and tempers can flare.
-Often it’s not the large things that can cause a bad day, but a series of small things that just push someone’s temper or patience over the edge.
+Often it’s not the big things that can cause a bad day, but a series of small things that just push someone’s temper or patience over the edge.
 No one is immune.

 One of the worst feelings is to come home after a long day or a rough shift and feel completely distraught or upset because of something that happened at work.
 There’s no avoiding a bad day, but with the right planning and some mental and emotional skills, we can minimize its effects and begin to move forward.

 One of the most important (and foundational) things you can do, is to remind yourself that even if you had a bad day, you are not a bad person.
 Just because someone had a bad day, or took out their anger and frustration out on you does not make you a bad person.